 For those who work in translation business it is always been important to keep track of which languages are gaining importance in terms of their number of speakers and their use in business.
 However just because languages have a high number of native speakers does not necessarily translate into them being important on a business level.
 On the other hand, languages whose speakers die out will consequently lose importance in an international context too.
-We thought it would be interesting to look at the most spoken languages in the World compared with an analysis of the languages that we most often translate and interpret into and from.
+We thought it would be interesting to look at the most spoken languages in the World compared with an analysis of the languages that we most often translate to and from.

 There is no doubt that Mandarin Chinese with 1.3 billion speakers is the most spoken language in the world making it also an essential business language.
 It is also the second most used language on the internet and an official language for the UN.

 Mandarin is followed by the Indian languages Hindi and Urdu (approx. 970 million speakers); Spanish as spoken in Spain and Latin America (approx. 330 million speakers as a first language, and 500 million in total); and finally by English (approx. 380 million speakers as a first language).
 After these, the most spoken languages are Arabic, Portuguese, Bengali, Russian, Japanese and Punjabi.

 Nearly half of the world’s population (3 billion) speaks one of these languages.